 Traveling from the North, using M5

 - Bristol – just an hour and a half North of Mazzard Farm, Bristol offers a wealth of things to do.
-Allow us to list just two: Brunel’s SS Great Britain and At-Bristol.
+Allow us to list just two: Brunel’s SS Great Britain and We The Curious.
 The latter pipped us to the post recently as most Sustainable Tourism Business in the South West!

 - Cheddar Gorge (junction 22 on M5)